Createdd/Writing/2022/articles/mito.md

 Slowly and step by step.

 Let's talk about a way to ease into python programming when all you can do is Excel.

-Install Anaconda, a Python programming environment Create an environment
-Install Mito to close the gap between excel sheets and python
+There is a library that tries to close this gap.
 [Mito](https://docs.trymito.io/ ) allows you to do Excel calculations within Python and generates the [Pandas](https://pandas.pydata.org/ ) code for you.
 In essence, it is like a guide to your Python coding.

 Let's have a look at an example